 These offices share information only on a need-to-know basis but cannot guarantee confidentiality.
 Unless designated as a confidential resource, WSU employees are required to report incidents of sexual harassment and misconduct to OEO or the WSU Title IX Coordinator.

 As part of the Office of Student Affairs, the Office of Student Conduct addresses any disciplinary action, as appropriate, after the preliminary investigation is complete.
 The Office of Student Conduct administrates the student conduct system, and addresses potential violations of WSU’s Standards of Conduct for Students.
 Additionally, The Office of Student Conduct can assist you in coordinating resources and support, such as making changes in classes or your schedule.
 This office also can help you notify faculty if you will be leaving campus for a short time, and assist you with other challenges you may encounter.
 360-546-9573.
-To learn more, visit the WSU Office of Student Conduct Web Page.
+To learn more, visit the Vancouver Center for Community Standards.

 The WSU Vancouver Veteran Center is a place for veterans to relax, study, or connect with other veterans.
 The Center also houses the Vet Corps Navigator whose function is to help veterans navigate the world of higher education.
 The Vet Corps Navigator can provide knowledgeable answers to your questions and also direct you to resources both on campus and in the Vancouver community.